Xinyu Jiangxi, China Travel Guide

 A local staple, often served stir-fried including meat and vegetables or in a soup.
 Appreciated for its chewiness and ability to absorb flavors.

-A favorite choice for breakfast or a quick, satisfying meal throughout the day.
+A favorite choice for a brunch or a quick, satisfying meal throughout the day.

 Tangyuan (汤圆): glutinous rice balls filled with sweet sesame paste or peanuts, popular during festivals.
-Various steamed cakes and pastries made from rice flour.
+Various steamed cakes and baked goods made from rice flour.

-Xinyu provides a variety of places to dine, from relaxed street food to more formal settings, catering to various preferences.
+Xinyu provides a variety of places to eat, from informal street food to more formal settings, serving different preferences.

 Mid-range restaurants are numerous, offering Gan cuisine.
 Some national chain restaurants (hot pot, BBQ, Sichuan cuisine) are also present.